*This article was originally published in February 2012 and was last updated in June 2021.

 As technology is always advancing, Police services are duty bound to examine new products that are made available.
 Any new device is subject to extremely rigorous testing and analysis and Government agreement prior to dissemination to the purchasing Services.

-If the current CED works, why do we need a new one?
+If the current CEDs works, why do we need new ones?

 The police service is legally bound to explore alternatives to lethal force and continuously reviews new technology to see whether there are any developments that could be applied in UK policing.